psychemedia/sin-eater-resources/src/_first_controversy.md

 > THE "SIN-EATER" IN WALES.
 >
-> The Rev. Professor Silvan Evaus, B.D., of Llanymawddwy, has contributed another letter to the Academy in disproof of the absurd statements which have been forthcoming respecting the alle-eo functions of the imaginary "Sin-Eater":—
+> The Rev. Professor Silvan Evans, B.D., of Llanymawddwy, has contributed another letter to the Academy in disproof of the absurd statements which have been forthcoming respecting the alle-eo functions of the imaginary "Sin-Eater":—
 >
 > THE "SIN-EATER."
 >